Italian Cream Cake

 - Sift together flour and baking soda.
-In low speed, add dry ingredients alternately with buttermilk.
-Once combined add pecan pieces and coconut.
+On low speed, add dry ingredients alternately with buttermilk.
+Once combined, add pecan pieces and coconut.

 - In a separate bowl whip egg whites until stiff.
 Gently fold egg whites into above batter.

-- Evenly divide the batter into prepared pans.
-Place in oven and bake until center of cake bounces back when lightly pressed with a finger or a toothpick comes out clean.
-About 28 to 35 minutes.
+- Evenly divide batter into prepared pans.
+Place in oven and bake until an inserted toothpick comes out clean.
+About 28-35 minutes.
 Let sit in pan for 15 minutes before removing.